Yambiro Ecuador Project

 Current environmental issues: deforestation; soil erosion; desertification; water pollution; pollution from oil production wastes in ecologically sensitive areas of the Amazon Basin and Galapagos Islands

-A group of CSB/SJU students - Sarah Rathbone, Hannah Manley, Heather Kaluzniak, John Wells, and Andrew Sweere- along with professors Patricia Bolanos and Luann Reif traveled to Otavalo, Ecuador in the summer of 2010.
+A group of CSB/SJU students - Sarah Rathbone, Hannah Manley, Heather Kaluzniak, John Wells, and Andrew Sweere- along with professor Patricia Bolanos traveled to Otavalo, Ecuador in the summer of 2015.
 Before leaving on the trip, some of the group members raised money and collected donations to support the Yambiro community.

 The group spent three weeks in Otavalo offering activities to the children such as sports, arts, and health.
 Some of them worked with the mothers of these children who are a part of the Women's Cooperative.
-The cooperative consists of 6 women who worked extremely hard to embroider 100 eco-friendly canvas within three weeks.
+The cooperative consists of 7 women who worked extremely hard to embroider products such as scarves, shawls, hand towels, skirts, and pants within three weeks.

-Before returning to the United States, some of the donations were used toward installing a bathroom in the community center with running water- leaving something physical behind besides the memories.
+Before returning to the United States, some of the donations were used towards bringing clean water to the local community center - leaving something physical behind besides the memories.